Billy Idol: 2010–2021: Kings & Queens of the Underground

-2022-present: Dream Into It
+2022–present: Dream Into It

 In March 2022, Idol was diagnosed with MRSA, which forced him to cancel a co-headlining tour with Journey.
 In September that year, he embarked on the postponed Roadside Tour with Killing Joke and Toyah as his UK opening acts in October.
+American rock band The Foxies opened for him during the EU leg of the tour.
 Another EP, The Cage, was released on 23 September 2022.
 A video for the title track, also directed by Sebring, premiered on YouTube 17 August.
 On 6 January 2023, Idol was honoured with a star on the Hollywood Walk of Fame.
 On 24 January, he announced a North American tour from late March through mid-May: the tour was to begin in Scottsdale on 30 March and conclude with a concert at the Cruel World Festival on 20 May in Pasadena.
 In April that year, Idol played the first concert in history at the Hoover Dam.
 Idol is a member of Generation Sex who are on tour and performed at Glastonbury in 2023.

 In 2025, Idol was nominated for induction into the Rock and Roll Hall of Fame for the first time.
 Idol said Steve Stevens is nominated with him, and they will both be inducted into the Hall should Idol be selected for induction.
 On 26 February, Idol announced his first studio album in nearly 11 years, Dream Into It, along with its first single, "Still Dancing".
 The album charted at number 5 in Austria, 3 in Switzerland and number 2 in Germany.
 The album featured guest appearances from Avril Lavigne, Alison Mosshart and Joan Jett, it received generally positive reception.
-In April 2025 Idol started his “It's a Nice Day to Tour again” North American tour alongside Joan Jett and the Blackhearts.
+In April 2025 Idol started his "It's a Nice Day to Tour again" North American tour alongside Joan Jett and the Blackhearts.
+The European leg of the tour saw him play venues such as Königsplatz with New Model Army as support.

 In June 2025, a full-length documentary about Idol premiered at the Tribeca Festival in New York.
 The film, titled "Billy Idol Should Be Dead," chronicles Idol's rise to fame from his early days with Chelsea and Generation X, his struggles with drug addiction, and his family life from childhood through the present.

+In November 2025, ending his Latin-American tour, Idol celebrated his 70th birthday in Mexico City.
+Dany Villarreal (from The Warning) was invited to the stage for a joint performance of "Dancing With Myself", and later also a mariachi band joined to sing "Las Mañanitas" and "Happy Birthday" dedicated to Idol.
+On March 1, 2026 it was announced Idol had received his second nomination for the Rock and Roll Hall of Fame.